-The latest figures published by the Office of National Statistics show that, as a mean average, women are paid 18.1% less than men.
-Whilst our mean average differential of 10.5% is comparatively good, we still believe that there is more that we can do as an employer to support our female employees and help close our mean average pay gap, particularly at the top of the organisation.
+The latest figures published by the Office of National Statistics show that, as a mean average, women are paid 15.5% less than men.
+Whilst our mean average differential of 4.3% is comparatively very good, we still believe that there is more that we can do as an employer to support our female employees and help close our mean average pay gap, particularly at the top of the organisation.

 It is widely recognised that one of the main reasons for the gender pay gap in the UK is because women are more likely to take time out of their careers to start a family.
 For that reason, we want to support women and help them return to work, if they wish to, after family leave.
 For that reason we are encouraging members of staff who are taking maternity leave to enter into an early dialogue about their preferred working arrangements should they wish to return to work, so that we are better prepared and able to accommodate and facilitate requests for flexible working where we can.

 We welcome the measures being taken by the Government Equalities Office as an important step along the road to achieving equality in the workplace, but we believe that these figures are only a starting point, more important is the meaningful action that we will now take as an organisation to drive equality and inclusivity.
 That is why, during the course of the next 12 months, we will be: